 Those are the most commonly used contracts in Poland.
 Which such a variety, we are sure you'll be able to find an agreement that fits both you and an employee you want to hire.

 If you’d like to hire somebody from Poland (or any other country), we can help.
-Just click on "Schedule a Demo" at the bottom of the page and our CEO Matt will be happy to chat with you.
+Request a demo with one of our experts.

 ⚖️ Legal Disclaimer: The information contained in this site is provided for informational purposes only, and should not be construed as legal advice on any subject matter.